 Five killed in road accident

-Five people, four women and a car driver, were killed on the spot and two suffered serious injuries in a road accident near Belurgi Cross in Afzalpur taluk of Kalaburagi district on Friday.
+Five people — four women and their vehicle driver — were killed on the spot and nine passengers suffered serious injuries in a road accident near Banavikallu village in Kudligi taluk of Vijayanagara district on Wednesday.

+The deceased were identified as Kallavva (60), Kunthavva (50), Neelamma (54), Lakshmi Bai (60) and the driver Siddaiah Kalagi (40).
+Of these, two died on the spot and three breathed their last while being shifted to hospital.

-As per information available, the accident occurred when the pilgrims were on their way back to Maharashtra after visiting the famed Dattatreya temple of Deval Ganagapur in Afzalpur taluk.
+As per information available, the accident occurred when the pilgrims, all from Nidagundi in Vijayapura district, were on their way to Rameswaram in Tamil Nadu.

-The driver of the multi-utility vehicle lost control and rammed a roadside tree.
+The driver of the vehicle lost control due to which the vehicle rolled over several times before coming to a standstill.

 - Comments will be moderated by The Hindu editorial team.